What is about to change:

 has always had the option to impose a look back and transfer penalty on applications for community based home care services.

-for Medicaid home care services.
-If any non-exempt transfers of assets or income were made by the applicant (or their
+Medicaid home care services.
+If any non-exempt transfers of assets or income were made by the applicant (or their spouse)

 During the penalty period the applicant will not be eligible to receive community based Medicaid home care services.

 The "Lookback" will only look for transfers that occured on or after the new home care look-back rule is implemented.